ryanshim24/daretodiscover/README.md

     [handlebars_assets documentation](https://github.com/leshill/handlebars_assets#templates-directory)
     say anything specific about where `require_tree ./templates` needs to be included relative to `require_tree .`?

-10. Create a folder called `templates` in your `app/assets/javascripts` folder.

-        # inside of app/assets/javascripts directory
-        mkdir templates

-11. Add a `.hbs` template in your newly created `templates` directory.

-        # inside of templates directory
-        touch wine.hbs

 12. Add some [Handlebars syntax](http://handlebarsjs.com/) to your `.hbs` file.